sinedied/ollamazure/README.md

 console.log('Chat completion: ' + chatCompletion.choices[0]!.message?.content);
 ```

-> [!TIP]
-> Alternatively, you can set the `AZURE_OPENAI_ENDPOINT` environment variable to `http://localhost:4041` instead of passing it to the constructor.
+Alternatively, you can set the `AZURE_OPENAI_ENDPOINT` environment variable to `http://localhost:4041` instead of passing it to the constructor.
 Everything else will work the same.

 If you're using managed identity, this will work as well unless you're in a local container.
 In that case, you can use a dummy function `() => '1'` for the the `azureADTokenProvider` parameter in the constructor.